Alberto Grassi: Loan to Cagliari

 On 21 August 2021, he was loaned to Cagliari, with an option to buy.
 If certain conditions were met, the option would have become an obligation to buy.

 Loan to Empoli

 On 17 August 2022, Grassi joined Empoli on loan with an option to buy and a conditional obligation to buy.

+Cremonese

+On 19 July 2025, Grassi joined recently Serie A promoted club Cremonese permanently.

 International career

 On 12 August 2015, he made his debut with the Italy U21 team, in a friendly match against Hungary.

 In June 2017, he was included in the Italy under-21 squad for the 2017 UEFA European Under-21 Championship by manager Luigi Di Biagio.
 Italy were eliminated in the semi-finals following a 3–1 defeat to Spain on 27 June.